-W. L. Gore & Associates is a global material science company that transforms industries and improves lives.
-Throughout its history, Gore has solved complex technical challenges in the most challenging environments - from outer space to the world's highest peaks to the human body's inner workings.
-It currently generates \$4.5 billion in revenue annually, with more than 12,000 employees.
+W. L. Gore & Associates is a global materials science company dedicated to transforming industries and improving lives.
+Since 1958, Gore has solved complex technical challenges in demanding environments - from outer space to the world's highest peaks to the inner workings of the human body.
+With more than 13,000 Associates and a strong, team-oriented culture, Gore generates annual revenues of \$4.8 billion.

-For more information, please visit https://www.gore.com
+For more information, please visit gore.com